kewok/spegg/Documentation/Tutorial.md

 Our first step will be to determine what the reproductive output should be for each individual.
 By default, this function identifies females, looks for a parameter in the parameter inputs specifying the per-capita fecundity for females, and sums the maximum reproductive output possible for all individuals.
 On occasion, we may have to modify this function to distinguish reproductively viable individuals from individuals that are not.
 For instance, in real-world penguin populations, females must often have a certain amount of energy reserves to be able to reproduce.
 Thus, behind the scenes, the method ```setup_parents()``` will have to on the phenotypes (e.g., current energy reserves) of individuals to determine this value.
 Although we won't pursue this approach here, for species with complicated rules governing the determination of parents, these rules can be specified further in the derived, species-specific ```Parents``` class.

 In most situations, we cannot allow all individuals to reproduce as many offspring as they are able to, because this will lead to exponential population growth which is neither biologically realistic nor computationally tractable (even on a GPU!).
 Therefore, to check the per-capita fecundity, the function ```setup_parents()``` will rescale parental reproductive output to no longer exceed the maximum population size in each deme.
 The sum of these scaled contributions will be stored in a variable called ```Potential_Number_of_Kids``` inside the Parents class.
 If there are no spaces left for new individuals, the value of ```Potential_Number_of_Kids``` is set to 0.
 These operations will all be called from within the ```addKids()``` method.
-[//]: # "Generally, you will want to set the maximum population size well above the equilibriuim number of individuals in your simulation so as to not artificially introduce this sort of density-dependent regulation into your model."
+[//]: # (Generally, you will want to set the maximum population size well above the equilibrium number of individuals in your simulation so as to not artificially introduce this sort of density-dependent regulation into your model.)

 <a name="simulate_gene_transfer">

 #### Simulate the transmission of genetic information from parents to offspring
 </a>
 Provided there will be a reproduction event in this time step, we now want to create a class that manages the newborns for us.
 To do this, we will use the EggsNeonates class imported in the [header](#header) much as we used the Parents class to help us in the previous step.
 We'll initialize this as follows: